JAlcocerT/JAlcocerT/content/blog/entrep-link-for-artists.md

 If you are not a data professional, but a creative professional, like a music creator...

 {{< cards >}}
-  {{< card link="https://jalcocert.github.io/JAlcocerT/music-with-ai-tools//" title="Music with AI" image="/blog_img/GenAI/elevenlabs/11labs-download-tts.png" subtitle="DIY music? or with 11labs we can create music" >}}
+  {{< card link="https://jalcocert.github.io/JAlcocerT/music-with-ai-tools/" title="Creating Music with AI Post" image="/blog_img/GenAI/elevenlabs/11labs-download-tts.png" subtitle="DIY music? or with 11labs we can create music" >}}
 {{< /cards >}}